 This week I had the opportunity to attend a series of Master Home Food Preservation classes in central Indiana.
 I can’t even express my excitement over the valuable information that was shared during the week long certification class.
 We learned of techniques for freezing, water bath canning, drying, pickling, and pressure canning through PowerPoint slides and hands-on lab time.

 It was a long, sometimes exhausting, week where I spent time with other classmates testing various techniques for preserving the best of the season.
 One important point that I would like to make about home food preservation is one that focuses on food safety…Never use a recipe that has not been tested by a reputable entity such as the USDA or Ball Canning.
-Use recipes that have been developed no later than 1995 as science and technology have shared new information that focuses on current food safety practices.
+Use recipes that have been developed no earlier than 1995 as food science and technology specialists have shared new information that focuses on current food safety practices.
 The USDA is one of the only sources I use for my canning recipes.
 Here is the link for the National Center for Home Food Preservation/USDA canning recipe book.

 You can download the whole book for free.
 The recipe for apple slices is on page 7.
 I can’t stress how important it is to use a laboratory tested recipe.
 It’s a matter of life and death!
 Botulism is no laughing matter so it’s important that you follow tested recipes exactly as they are written.
 Do not alter ingredients or quantities.
 Process as directed.
 I recommend using recipes as advised and then after you have opened a jar to serve the contents, make your adjustments to spice things up to favor your preference.
 Then, refrigerate and use up the quantity as directed.